-The school reserves the right to use images, photographs, or likenesses of students, while engaged in school activities, in electronic, video, or printed form unless a parent requests, in writing, that images of their student not be used.
+The school reserves the right to use images, photographs, or likenesses of students, while engaged in school activities, in electronic, video, or printed form.
+The school also reservess the right to allow members of the press and media into the school to cover non-public events, accomplishments, and news stories; and to use images, photographs, or likenesses of students, while engaged in school activities, in electronic, video, or printed form.